8 Best Acoustic Guitars Under $1000

-The guitars in this category are the ones I feel are the best purchase and value for your money.
+The guitars below are the ones I feel are the best value for your money.
 They have a lot to offer players of all skill levels and are quite popular.

 They will also hold their value over the years.
 This way you can still get your investment back should you want to upgrade down the road.
 Let’s take a look at what we feel are the top models!